MrPrakash-2001/practice-postgresql/README.md

 - Enabled WAL archiving with `archive_mode` and `archive_command`.
 - Took base backups and simulated data corruption.
 - Performed PITR using `recovery_target_time` and WAL archives.

+### ✅ Day 26 – Backup Tools

+- Learned to use `pg_dump`, `pg_restore`, `pg_dumpall` for schema/data/logical backups.
+- Created backups for entire DB, specific tables, schema-only, and data-only.
+- Introduced `pgBackRest` for enterprise-level backup and WAL archiving.

 ---